 Still retaining much of its old world fisherman village charm, Luz combines modern European lifestyle with traditional Portuguese backstreets and wild coastal aesthetics.
-Home to our luxury villa, Casa dos Passarinhos, the scenery in Luz is unrivalled; framed by dramatic cliff faces and tropical greenery, creating a Seven-th heaven.
+Home to Casa dos Passarinhos, the scenery in Luz is unrivalled; framed by dramatic cliff faces and tropical greenery, creating a Seven-th heaven.

 Across from the cobbled courtyard of our luxury villa, Casa dos Passarinhos, are views across Luz village; from the black rock, Rocha Negra, in the east, the sandy bay below and to the green pastures in between.

 A 10 minute meander down to the bay will see you passing rustic doorways speckled with colourful mosaics and uneven calçada paving.
 The plush pink flowers of the Bougainvillea vine spill over white walls, climb lampposts, and creep along telephone wires.
 Upon reaching the bay, golden sands and the glittering Atlantic greet you.

 On the main beach, there are plenty of water sports to take part in, including jet skiing, water boarding, windsurfing, sailing, and stand-up paddle boarding (which is so much harder than it looks).
 There are inflatable rides for the adrenaline junkie and also kids’ days to teach the younger ones the basics of water sports.
 There is also excellent fishing to be had from the extensive rock formations and pools to the west of the beach.
 The beach can get crowded in the summer months so get there early to secure the best spot.